-Have you ever feel pain and stiffness on your shoulder?
-If yes, perhaps you might suffer from frozen shoulder.
+Have you ever feel pain and stiffness in your shoulder?
+If yes, perhaps you might suffer from a frozen shoulder.

 This condition can affect your daily activities, such as working, dressing to driving because of the stiffness.
 So, what is this frozen shoulder condition?
 How can someone develop it?

 Frozen shoulder is a condition that causes pain and stiffness of the shoulder because of the inflammation in the capsule (lining) of the shoulder joint.